 We seek to embrace a rich and unhurried approach in exploring postsecondary educational options.
 One that builds relationships with students over time, particularly in the junior and senior year.
 The ultimate goal is to encourage habits of self-exploration to direct value-based decisions in their adult lives.
 To accomplish this, we commit to the following aspirations:

 - To promote the positive development of the whole person; collaborating with the school, family, and greater support systems for the student's academic, spiritual, and social growth.

-- To develop a program designed to assist all students in acquiring the knowledge and skills necessary to become successful students, productive members of society, and lifelong learners.
+- To guide all Upper School students through the college admissions process; equipping them with the knowledge and skills necessary to become successful students, productive members of society, and lifelong learners.

 Trinity School is a member of the National Association for College Admission Counseling (NACAC), as well as the Southern Association for College Admission Counseling (SACAC).
 We support the NACAC Guide to Ethical Practices a code of ethical conduct that articulates the responsibilities of college members and secondary school members.
 We encourage our students to read and abide by NACAC’s Statement of Students' Rights and Responsibilities.

 The following tools are introduced to manage the formation of an informed college list and strategic application plan.
 They are typically introduced in the spring of junior year to provide students with tools like a career inventory and student/parent surveys to inform school suggestions made by the Director of College Counseling.